Quantum noncommutative ABJM field theory: four- and six-point functions: Scalar field four-point functions

+In triangles from figure \ref{fig:Fig31} we encounter both, the upper--lower asymmetries and decomposition of unordered into different ordered diagrams.

-Here in first diagram of Fig.\ref{fig:Fig31} are indicated two needed internal momenta $(q_1,q_2)$.
+In the first diagram of figure \ref{fig:Fig31} are indicated two needed internal momenta $(q_1,q_2)$.
 Thus, we also give definitions of the external momenta $(p_1,p_2,p_3,p_4)$ in terms of internal momenta and vice-versa, necessary to be used during the computation of $f_q^{tri}$-terms (\ref{trifq}) in FORM: